This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Equipment

-- jigger or shot glass for measuring vodka
+- jigger for measuring vodka

 - small plate for rimming glasses

-- spoon or small whisk for stirring
+- whisk for stirring

 Ingredients

-- 5 ounces dill pickle juice brine
+- 5 ounces dill pickle juice, brine

 - 5 ounces vodka